Operating Systems Security

 - Course textbook: None.
 Required readings are freely available online, or accessible through the university library.

-- 20% Assignment: Survey of OS security vulnerabilities
+- 20% Assignment: Report of 4 OS security vulnerabilities (due Feb 7th.
+Details on cuLearn)

-- 30% Midterm (Feb 28th, in class).
-Covers all material up to test date
+- 30% Midterm (March 6th, in class).
+Covers all material up to test date.

 - 10% Participation (attendance is mandatory)